Monoese/VoiceCordAI/README.md

 ### Voice Controls

 After using `/connect`, the bot posts a status message.
 Use reactions on that message to control it.
-The 🎙️ reaction acts like a push-to-talk button.

 - **Add 🎙️ Reaction:** Start recording your voice.
+This makes you the session leader.
 - **Remove 🎙️ Reaction:** Stop recording and send your audio to the AI.
+- **Add ✋ Reaction:** Give consent for your voice to be recorded in sessions started by other users.
-- **Add ❌ Reaction:** Cancel the current recording and discard the audio.
+- **Add ❌ Reaction:** Cancel the current recording and discard the audio (only works if you are the session leader).

 ## Troubleshooting